Krainium/WORLD-PHONE-NUMBERS-KIT/README.md

-# PhoneGen — Phone Number Generator & Validator
+# PhoneKit — Phone Number Generator & Validator

 A Python CLI tool that generates random phone numbers for any country, validates them using Google's `phonenumbers` library, and saves only the valid (live) numbers.
 Features a progress bar, multi-threaded validation, and styled terminal output.